PhilipK-webdev/Template-_Engine/README.md

 ## Getting Started

-* To start using the app the User need to clone the project, git clone "url".
 * Open the folder with Visual Code.
 * Open terminal and run the command npm install.
 * Documentation inquirer npm package - https://github.com/SBoudrias/Inquirer.js/